cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

     enum INITVAL { INITOFF, INITON } ;
 }
 ```
 **Inside the Pin struct, we have some constexpr values.
 We can get the base address of the PORT and VPORT peripherals from the Pin_ template argument.
-Since the PORTA peripheral address on every avr0/1 is 0x400 we can simply use that address.
-The VPORTA also is a known address (0).
-The offsets for each port is also consitent.
-The use of the PINS::PIN enum also means there is no need to assert anything, as you are restricted to using the PINS::PIN values at Pin creation.**
+Since the PORTA peripheral address on every avr0/1 is 0x400 we can simply use that address as the base.
+VPORTA also is a known address (0).
+The offsets for each port is also consistent.
+The use of the PINS::PIN enum also means there is no need to assert anything, as you are restricted to using the PINS::PIN values at Pin creation (enums as a type eliminates a lot of asserting in C++).**
 ```
     SCA baseAddrV_ { Pin_/8 * 4 };                  //Vportn base address
     SCA baseAddr_  { Pin_/8 * 0x20 + 0x400 };       //Portn base address
     SCA pin_       { Pin_%8 };                      //0-7
 ```
 **The register structs have changed to allow byte wide register access if wanted, although they are not needed here.
-Since VPORT can do anything PORT can do at the individual pin level, except for the pin control registers, only the PINnCTRL register is used from the PORT peripheral.
-The 6 CLR/SET/TGL registers in PORT are only useful when doing those operations on multiple pins at the same time, and is not really a common thing to do (or really even needed in many cases) so is simply left out for this example.**
+Since VPORT can do anything PORT can do at the individual pin level except for the pin control register, only the PINnCTRL register is used from the PORT peripheral.
+The 6 CLR/SET/TGL registers in PORT are only useful when doing those operations on multiple pins at the same time, and is not really a common thing to do (or really even needed in many cases) so is simply left out for this example.
+It would be an easy thing to add access to these additional registers if wanted.**

 ```
     //register structs